-Often times, the surfing comes secondary to the adventure of finding a virgin stretch of coast that, perhaps, has only been frequented by local fisherman.
+Often, the surfing comes secondary to the adventure of finding a virgin stretch of coast that, perhaps, has only been frequented by local fisherman.
 Planning only goes so far in these remote hamlets and much of the logistics (transportation, accommodation, foods) occur on the fly.

-At age 55, Callahan, who’s traveled to over 60 countries and pioneered more than 30 surf spots worldwide, is constantly on the go.
+At age 55, Callahan, who’s travelled to over 60 countries and pioneered more than 30 surf spots worldwide, is constantly on the go.
 Luckily, we tracked him down at his home base in Singapore where he’d just returned from the outer-most reaches of Indonesia.